temit4ever/api-pokedex/README.md

 - `npm run dev` to start up the frontend server

 ## For Artisan Command
+- `php artisan migrate` to run the migration for the tables
 - After bullet point 4 - you can run `php artisan serve`

-- You can configure the host path to use the host name `http://pokemon-app:8080` provided in the env.example file or change back to localhost in the .env.example file to use `127.0.0.1:8080`
+- You can configure the host path to use the APP_URL `http://pokemon-app:8080` provided in the env.example file or change back to localhost in the .env.example file to use `127.0.0.1:8080`